enzuru/emacs-deep-thought-theme/README.md

 # Deep-thought-theme

-EDIT: I forked this from the original and just removed the height parameters for the modeline and linum.
+FORK EDIT: I forked this from the original with a few minor changes.
 Check `git log`

 An Emacs 24 theme with the Answer to The Ultimate Question of Life, the Universe, and Everything... well. ok, perhaps not ( crib-sheet : answer is 42 )